gd-zhang/ACKTR/README.md

 # ACKTR
 An implementation of `ACKTR` in TensorFlow.
 ACKTR is one of the current SOTA policy gradient methods.
-Openai provides included the code for ACKTR in [baselines](https://github.com/openai/baselines).
+Openai provides the code for ACKTR in [baselines](https://github.com/openai/baselines).
 However, `acktr/kfac.py` is very hard to follow.
 So, I made the ACKTR based on [A2C](https://github.com/MG2033/A2C) and [Tensorflow KFAC](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/kfac).

 ### Pros
 1. Using tf.contrib.kfac which is easier to follow and well-written.
 (I copy `ops/*` from `tf.contrib.kfac` and modified it a little bit, you can switch back to tf.contrib.kfac)